GEHA stands by those who are affected by recent storms. GEHA Customer Service (including member ID lookup): 800.821.6136

 Standard Option Prescription Benefits

-In 2016, the Standard Option plan will use a Preferred Drug List that divides prescription drugs into three tiers: generic, preferred and non-preferred medications.
+The Standard Option plan will use a Preferred Drug List that divides prescription drugs into three tiers: generic, preferred and non-preferred medications.
 When an approved generic equivalent is available, that is the drug you will receive, unless you or your physician specifies the prescription must be dispensed as written.
 When an approved generic equivalent is not available, you will pay the preferred or non-preferred applicable plan coinsurance.
 If an approved generic equivalent is available, but you or your physician specifies that the prescription must be dispensed as written with the brand medication, you will pay the generic copay plus the difference between the cost of the generic drug and the brand drug unless your physician has provided clinical necessity for the drug.
 When brand-name drugs are approved over generic, your coinsurance will be the applicable brand coinsurance.

 Your physician may request the brand-name drug be approved through a medical necessity review.
 If your brand-name drug is approved as medically necessary, your coinsurance will be the applicable brand-name coinsurance.